KaraKanetis/karakanetis.github.io/projects/vacay.md

   - "iCosmos"
   - "MOST"
   - "Starfleet Deluxe"
-summary: "Star Fleet Deluxe is a war game where the Krellan Empire seeks revenge against the United Galactic Alliance for past defeat."
+summary: "Star Fleet Deluxe is a war game where the Krellan Empire seeks revenge against the United Galactic Alliance for past defeat.
+My job is to create 3D images of the battle ships used in the game."
 ---